Shiplap and Shells

 Greenhouse with top Dutch door open

-I will be working on cleaning the inside of the greenhouse out in the next week or two, in order to help prevent pests and diseases from spreading.
+I will be working on cleaning the inside of the greenhouse out in the next week or two, to help prevent pests and diseases from spreading.

 Deck, overlooking the Puget Sound